Hello

 MTRJ- Mechanical Transfer Registered Jack

-LC – Local Connector
+LC – Local or Lucent Connector

 Speed, Distance, Security and Immune to EMI